Ray J Claims Kim Kardashian Cheated On Him, Discusses Whitney Houston Death With Stacy Francis On ‘Celebrity Big Brother’

 “I just had to talk about it for a minute and then I just got up off it as I don’t like to get emotional, I’m not an emotional kind of person,” Ray J continued.
 “I don’t like taking myself back there so I caught some flashes and I don’t feel well but I’m OK, I think it was needed.I never really talked to no one about it.”

 Prior to Ray J’s confessional, he and Stacy talked about the huge blowout that Stacy and Whitney had right before her death.
-Ray blamed himself for a lot of things and Stacy consoled him, quick to let him know that it wasn’t his fault.
+Ray blamed himself for a lot of things and Stacy consoled him, and she was quick to let him know that it wasn’t his fault.
 On Wednesday, Stacy also questioned Ray J for not standing up for her after Whitney Houston’s untimely death.

 “Ray J threw me under the bus,” Stacy said.
 “When people in America tried to make me out to be something I wasn’t, he never stood up for me.
 I want to know why he never said anything.”

 According to the Daily Mail, Stacy Francis’ fallout with Whitney Houston happened just two days before the singer’s death.
 When Whitney was getting ready to exit the stage after a performance, she saw Stacy and Ray J chatting and became enraged.
-When she confronted Stacy, things got physical and the two women had to be separated.
+When she confronted Stacy, things got physical, and the two women had to be separated.

 With Ray J and Stacy Francis on this season of Celebrity Big Brother, it looks like a lot of celeb secrets could get spilled.
 Ray already talked about his two most famous relationships within one day of the show airing.
-Will you be tuning in to the UK reality show to see what other information Ray J and Stacy might spill during their time on the show?
+Will you be tuning into the U.K. reality show to see what other information Ray J and Stacy might spill during their time on the show?

 [Featured Image by Frederick M. Brown/Getty Images]